 * Though I know some people who are fond of sandwiches garnished with crushed potato chips and mayonnaise, but that’s another story.

-** It is available from a few pharmacies and grocery stores in and around Lorient in Brittany, and from the inimitable Epicerie de Bruno in Paris.
+** It is available from a few pharmacies and grocery stores in and around Lorient in Brittany, and online.

 - 1 tablespoon olive oil for cooking